-"to do as the political rulers and government authorities say by obeying them"
+Alternate translation: "to do as the political rulers and government authorities say by obeying them"

-to rulers {and} authorities (ULT)
+to rulers {and} authorities (ULT) the people who rule over them (UST)

 These words have similar meanings and both refer to anyone who holds authority in the government.
 If the target language has only one term for this, then just use that term.
 (See: Doublet)